 Simon is the Manager of the UK’s first plastic packaging free Lush Store.

 With the rise of digital retailing, brick and mortar shops must change and evolve to stay relevant in a digital world.
 The Naked Shop is an experiential and interactive space for customers to discover Lush as an environmental brand, learn about plastic waste and be empowered to change their single use plastic behaviours.
 By creating a unique experience in our shops , Lush shows that it is the market leader in innovative plastic solutions and become a must visit destination.
 Since Lush began, it has had Naked products.
 This is an evolution and celebration of Lush’s existing Naked products and a place to see the latest innovations.

 Rachel is the co-founder of luxury ethical womenswear brand, Careaux with her sister, Laura.
-From an idea when she was fourteen combining her love of fashion and maths she has created a dress which changes to fit to the individual by a zip around the waist, allowing for the top and bottom to be different or the same size and to interchange to create different dress styles.
-Each dress is created in Manchester using ethically-sourced materials and socially responsible suppliers.
+From an idea when she was fourteen combining her love of fashion and maths she has created a dress which changes to fit each and every woman.
+Each dress is created in Manchester using ethically-sourced materials.

 Bob has worked at leading national planning and development consultancy Turley for over 20 years and has been involved in planning and development throughout the UK for over 30 years.

 He has extensive experience in all forms of development, with particular expertise in the delivery of major mixed-use town centres.
 He has a vast amount of experience in the retail sector, including the Broadway shopping centre in Bradford, New Squares in Penrith and Cheshire Oaks, Cheshire.